 How well is the FRS making best use of its resources?

-Fire and rescue services should manage their resources properly and appropriately, aligning those resources to meet the services’ risks and statutory responsibilities.
-They should make best possible use of their resources to achieve better outcomes for the public.
+Fire and rescue services should manage their resources properly and appropriately, aligning them with the services’ risks and statutory responsibilities.
+Services should make best possible use of resources to achieve the best results for the public.

 Areas for improvement